Anatomic & Molecular Pathology

 Health Center Laboratories

-The Cytopathology Laboratory, under the direction of Dr. Martha Pitman occupies the first floor of the Warren Building.
-The laboratory is staffed by 11 cytopathologists, 8 cytotechnologists, 3 preparatory technologists, and 3 clerical staff members.
-Two anatomic pathology residents are always on rotation, and between 1 and 3 cytopathology/gynecologic pathology/women's health fellows are present in the laboratory.
+The Cytopathology Laboratory, under the direction of Dr. Martha B. Pitman, MD, occupies the first floor of the Warren Building.
+The laboratory is staffed by eleven cytopathologists, eight cytotechnologists, three preparatory technologists, and three clerical staff members.
+Two anatomic pathology residents are always on rotation, and between one and three cytopathology/gynecologic pathology/women's health fellows are present in the laboratory.
 In terms of clinical services, the laboratory provides comprehensive services to the hospital and its clinicians.
-All types of cytologic specimens are routinely received and processed, including gynecologic and non-gynecologic cytology and fine needle aspiration biopsy (both clinician and pathologist performed).
+All types of cytologic specimens are routinely received and processed including gynecologic and non-gynecologic cytology, and fine needle aspiration biopsy.
+Both clinicians and pathologists provide their services.
 The personnel of the laboratory participate fully in the teaching programs of the hospital and medical school.
 An active clinical research program is distributed among the members of the laboratory.

-As the field of cytology is currently in a dynamic state, the laboratory has made significant changes in its methods in the past 5 years (detailed below) and has plans to continue this evolution.
+As the field of cytology is currently in a dynamic state, the laboratory has made significant changes in its methods in the past five years, and has plans to continue this evolution.
 The goals of the laboratory as it moves forward are to:

 - Maintain the highest quality patient care activities, using the newest and most cost effective technology available.
 In addition, new modes of ancillary testing for neoplasia detection, prognosis, and classification are being tested and added as appropriate.